verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Resolved an issue where Verrazzano Platform Operator transitioned to a ready condition before all webhook context paths were ready.
 - Updated base and other images to resolve CVEs.

+### v1.3.8
+Fixes:

+- Fixed a Rancher upgrade issue that prevented Rancher from upgrading Fleet, GitJob, and Rancher webhook.
+- Updated images to resolve CVEs.

 ### v1.3.7
 Fixes: